Generalized multicategories: change-of-base, embedding, and descent: Structure of double categories

 Associativity and identity properties are inherited from natural transformations, and functoriality of vertical domain and codomain is an immediate consequence. \end{proof}

-\begin{proposition} Let \( \bicat D \), \( \bicat E \) be double categories. \( \Lax_\opl(\bicat D, \bicat E) \) has the structure of a double category, with lax functors as 0-cells, vertical transformations as vertical 1-cells, oplax horizontal transformations as horizontal 1-cells, and modifications as 2-cells. \end{proposition}
+\begin{theorem} Let~\( \bicat D \), \( \bicat E \) be double categories.~\( \Lax_\opl(\bicat D, \bicat E) \) has the structure of a pseudodouble category, with lax functors as 0-cells, vertical transformations as vertical 1-cells, oplax horizontal transformations as horizontal 1-cells, and the respective modifications as 2-cells.

+Dually, \( \Lax_\lax(\bicat D, \bicat E) \) is a pseudodouble category with the same 0-cells and vertical 1-cell, and lax horizontal transformations as horizontal 1-cells and the respective modifications as 2-cells. \end{theorem}

-\begin{proof} The underlying categories of cells are provided in Propositions \ref{prop:dbcat.vert} and \ref{prop:dbcat.horiz}. moreover, the latter has provided the vertical domain and codomain functors.
+\begin{proof} The underlying categories of cells are provided in Propositions~\ref{prop:dbcat.vert} and~\ref{prop:dbcat.horiz}. moreover, the latter has provided the vertical domain and codomain functors.

-We have defined the horizontal unit functor on objects in Proposition \ref{lem:lht.hu}.
-For a vertical transformation \( \phi \colon F \to G \), we define \( 1_\phi \) to be the modification with underlying natural transformation \( 1 \cdot \phi_0 \), with vertical domain \( 1_F \) and codomain \( 1_G \); note that
+We have defined the horizontal unit functor on objects in Proposition~\ref{lem:lht.hu}.
+For a vertical transformation~\( \phi \colon F \to G \), we define~\( 1_\phi \) to be the modification with underlying natural transformation~\( 1 \cdot \phi_0 \), with vertical domain~\( 1_F \) and codomain~\( 1_G \); note that

-commutes by naturality of \( \gamma \).
-Since this is just whiskering with \( 1 \colon \bicat E_0 \to E_1 \), this describes a functor.
+commutes by naturality of~\( \gamma \).
+Since this is just whiskering with~\( 1 \colon \bicat E_0 \to E_1 \), this describes a functor.

-We have defined the horizontal composition functor on objects in Proposition \ref{lem:lht.hc}.
-For modifications \( \Gamma \) and \( \Xi \) as depicted below
+We have defined the horizontal composition functor on objects in Proposition~\ref{lem:lht.hc}.
+For modifications~\( \Gamma \) and~\( \Xi \) as depicted below

-we define \( \Xi \cdot \Gamma \) to be the horizontal composition of the underlying natural transformations.
+we define~\( \Xi \cdot \Gamma \) to be the horizontal composition of the underlying natural transformations.
 This is a modification, since the following diagram commutes

-and has vertical domain \( \phi \) and codomain \( \chi \).
+and has vertical domain~\( \phi \) and codomain~\( \chi \).

-Since horizontal composition in \( \bicat E \) is functorial, we obtain functoriality of horizontal composition of modifications.
+Since horizontal composition in~\( \bicat E \) is functorial, we obtain functoriality of horizontal composition of modifications.
 Moreover, both the horizontal unit and horizontal composition have the required behaviour with respect to vertical domains and codomains.